 Do you require any software to work with Pechman?

-We accept orders over the Internet using our "ProPreferred"™-ROES and Labprints software.
-Both programs are provided free. (top)
+We accept orders over the Internet using our "ProPreferred"™-ROES software.
+ROES is provided free.

 Here’s a hint: anchor the odd size to one corner and set the color of the excess space to something that contrasts with the image, such as green or red, or even just a shade of gray.
 Leaving the excess borders black or white can be confusing on where exactly to trim the print.